COSC-499-W2025/capstone-project-team-9/README.md

 * Kevin Zhang 10811057
 * Eric Chen 47368527

+## System Overview

+The Artifact Mining System is an end-to-end automated platform designed to bridge the gap between raw development work and professional presentation.
+By deeply analyzing a developer's code repositories, the system extracts verifiable skills, ranks projects by complexity, and automatically generates tailored resumes and portfolios.

+The system operates through four primary pipelines:

+### 1. Artifact Ingestion & Deep Code Analysis
+At the core of the system is the parsing engine.
+Users upload raw project artifacts (such as zipped repositories).
+The system utilizes Python Abstract Syntax Tree (AST) parsing combined with the Gemini AI API to deeply analyze the codebase.
+It doesn't just read file names; it evaluates the architecture, identifies the technology stack, and isolates individual contributor commits to understand exactly what the user built.

+### 2. Skill Extraction & Project Ranking
+Once the code is analyzed, the `Activity Classifier` and `Skill Mapper` translate raw technical implementations into professional competencies.
+The system evaluates the depth and complexity of the ingested projects, utilizing a proprietary ranking algorithm to score and sort the user's work.
+This ensures that the most impactful and technically complex projects are prioritized for display.

+### 3. Automated Resume Generation
+The extracted skills and ranked projects are fed directly into the Resume Builder module.
+The system dynamically generates professional, LaTeX-formatted resumes.
+Evidence extractors ensure that every skill listed on the resume is directly backed up by verified code from the user's uploaded artifacts, creating a highly credible professional profile.

+### 4. Dynamic Portfolio Creation
+Parallel to the resume builder, the Portfolio Manager generates comprehensive web-based portfolios.
+Using HTML and customized templates, the system creates a visual showcase of the developer's top-ranked projects, complete with AI-generated project summaries and skill tags.
+These portfolios can be customized via the frontend dashboard and exported seamlessly to PDF.

 ### Prerequisites
 * Docker and Docker Compose installed and running
 * Git installed